-Minor Spills

-- ▶ Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material. - Check regularly for spills and leaks. - Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - ▶ Contain and absorb spill with sand, earth, inert material or vermiculite
+Minor Spills Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
+Check regularly for spills and leaks.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water course.
+Consider evacuation (or protect in place).
+Stop leak if safe to do so.

-Major Spills

-- Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course - No smoking, naked lights or ignition sources. - Increase ventilation.

 Personal Protective Equipment advice is contained in Section 8 of the MSDS.